 A collection of primary source exhibits for students and scholars of queer history and culture.
 The database uses “queer” in its broadest and most inclusive sense, embracing LGBT topics as well as other sexual and gender formations that are queer.
 Particular focus is given to perspectives from people of color, trans people and people with disabilities.
 Trial ends September 2023.

 This database examines efforts to foster gender equity through expanded economic and social participation of women on a global scale.
 Covering a century, the database highlights and evaluates activism through individual efforts, organizational initiatives, and socio-cultural projects led by or for women in the Global South.
+Includes captions and transcripts.
 Trial ends September 2023.